 Funder: Bureau of International Narcotics-Law Enforcement

-Summary: Supports U.S.-based organizations in strengthening Bosnia and Herzegovina’s capacity to combat complex money laundering tied to transnational organized crime.
+Summary: Supports U.S.-based organizations to strengthen Bosnia and Herzegovina’s capacity to combat transnational money laundering and organized crime.

-This opportunity, offered by the Bureau of International Narcotics and Law Enforcement Affairs (INL), funds a cooperative agreement to improve Bosnia and Herzegovina’s (BiH) ability to detect, investigate, and prosecute complex money laundering activities associated with transnational criminal organizations (TCOs).
-The program aims to address critical vulnerabilities in BiH’s anti-money laundering (AML) enforcement chain, enhance financial investigative capabilities, improve interagency coordination, and build sustainable institutional expertise to counter evolving financial crime threats that impact U.S. and international security.
+This opportunity, administered by the U.S. Department of State’s Bureau of International Narcotics and Law Enforcement Affairs (INL), funds projects to enhance Bosnia and Herzegovina’s (BiH) institutional ability to detect, investigate, and prosecute complex money laundering operations linked to transnational criminal organizations (TCOs) that threaten U.S. security interests.
+The program seeks to improve BiH’s financial investigative capabilities, interagency coordination, and sustainable expertise to counter evolving financial crime threats, particularly those involving digital assets and cross-border transactions.